Whispering to Witches: Plot summary

-He meets several women in what appears to be an office building, the first of which is a girl named Twiggy, who appears to be a girl his age with wily unkempt brown hair.
+He meets several women in what appears to be an office building, the first of which is a girl named Twiggy, who appears to be his age and has wily unkempt brown hair.
 The next is Rose, a grumpy older woman, who gives Joe a hard time.
-The third is a tall blonde woman named Winifred, and the fourth is an eccentric grey frizzy haired woman named Patsy.
+The third is a tall blonde woman named Winifred, and the fourth is an eccentric, grey and frizzy-haired woman named Patsy.
 An older gentleman named Julius sits in an armchair behind them.
 Joe notices that all the women are dressed exclusively in black, have several very old-fashioned brooms, wands, and several witch hats are situated on hat-blocks.
 Joe learns that the women are witches, and the tricycle that he used to get from the station home was actually a bewitched broomstick, disguised to look like a tricycle so that Patsy could ride it in public.
 Patsy, however, appears to have a horrible habit of transforming objects into something else, and losing them.
 Apparently, her cat Squib was transformed into something, and has yet to resurface.
 Patsy transforms the tricycle back onto her broomstick.
-In Patsy's incantation, Patsy references objects called the Spillikins of Doom, which is a foreign name to Twiggy.
+In her incantation, Patsy references objects called the Spillikins of Doom, which is a foreign name to Twiggy.
 When Twiggy questions Patsy about what they are, Patsy explains that she doesn't know what they are, but they are referenced in the most popular magical book, called Mabel's Book.

 The witches explain that they are part of a coven, a group of witches who live and work together, called the Dead-nettle Coven.
 Joe learns that witches are a dying breed, and the Coven is currently recruiting any remaining coven-less witches.
-Twiggy shows Joe an advertisement written with witchy ink, which is invisible to non-magical folk, on a maple leaf that are dispersed by windsprites, which are tiny winged beings.
+Twiggy shows Joe an advertisement written with witchy ink, which is invisible to non-magical folk, on a maple leaf (also known as a leaflet) that are dispersed by tiny winged beings called windsprites.
 Twiggy has made close friends with one windsprite in particular, named Cuthbert.
-Joe takes note of the time, and realised that he should get home to his family.
+Joe takes note of the time, and realises that he should get home to his family.
 Twiggy and Winfred accompany him home.
 Before he goes inside, Winifred pulls out a funnel, called a fundibule, and two jam-jars.
 With the fundibule, she wipes Joe's memory of ever meeting the witches, and replaces it with a memory of him rowing a boat home.